cybertraining-dsc/su21-reu-375/project/index.md

 ## 1. Introduction

-Different economic and health institutions show that COVID-19 in the United States (U.S) have been among the highest in the world.
-It has been estimated that 10 million people had been infected and more than a quarter-million died of COVID-19 in the U.S by the end of November 2020.
+It has been shown by several economic and health institutions that rates COVID-19 in the United States have been among the highest in the world.
+Estimates show that about 10 million people have been infected and over a quarter of a million have died by in the U.S. by the end of November 2020.
+Fortunately, several pharmaceutical companies such as() have managed to create a vaccine by the end of 2020, with several million Americans being given the vaccine by early March.
+Interestingly, it appears that despite the ready availability of vaccines, a sizeable portion of the population have no intention of recieving either their second does or either dose at all.
+Voluntarily recieving the COVID-19 vaccine is integral to putting the pandemic to an end, so it is important to explore which demographics are hesitanto recieve their vaccine and explore their reasons for doing so.

 ## 2. Report Format